tgstation/tgstation/tgui-next/README.md

   transparent and slightly dim when inactive.
 - `disabled: boolean` - Disables and greys out the button.
 - `selected: boolean` - Activates the button (gives it a green color).
+- `altSelected: boolean` - Similar to selected, but adds a white selection indicator to the right side of the button.
 - `tooltip: string` - A fancy, boxy tooltip, which appears when hovering over the button.
 - `tooltipPosition: string` - Position of the tooltip.